amin-datascience/t-SNE-From-Scratch/README.md

-# t-SNE-from-scratch
+# t-SNE-From-Scratch
-The implementation of t-SNE algorithm from scratch.
+Python code for the implementation of t-SNE algorithm from scratch.